scottonanski/persistent-mind-model/README.md

 **Persistent personality and memory for LLM applications**

+*If this helps you, ⭐ the repo and join Discussions.*

 PMM provides a practical way to maintain a consistent personality and memory across sessions and, where supported, across different LLM backends.
 It tracks traits, commitments, and memories with reproducible, testable logic.

 ## ⚡ **Quickstart (60 seconds)**